Dry goods: U.S. usage

 Dry goods can be carried by stores specializing only in those products (a type of specialty store), or may be carried by a general store or a department store.

-"Dry goods" is the collective name of textile fabrics and manufactured articles.
-In the late 1800s there were hundreds and thousands of dry goods wholesaling stores and retail stores in America throughout towns and villages, engaging over one million people into the industry of dry goods trades.

 Beginning in the early 20th century, many dry goods stores expanded into other lines of merchandise, and the term largely disappeared from both everyday usage and the official names of the businesses concerned.
 As an example, The Denver Dry Goods Company became known to a generation simply as The Denver, a mall anchor store in the western United States.